polanco-jaime/polanco-jaime.github.io/_pages/about.md

 ## Research Focus

 My passion lies in applying rigorous economic analysis to address issues related to human capital accumulation, economics of education, and development economics.
-Specifically, my current research focuses on analyzing the gender composition, the intervention on infrastructure, the artificial intelligence, the oil industry's influence on educational outcomes as measures of academic performance and human capital accumulation, with a particular emphasis on developing countries.
+Specifically, my current research focuses on analyzing how AI can support the learning of students facing teacher shortage, Also the gender composition, the intervention on infrastructure, the artificial intelligence, the oil industry's influence on educational outcomes as measures of academic performance and human capital accumulation, with a particular emphasis on developing countries.
 I conduct my research dissertation under the expert supervision of Professor [Gloria Bernal](https://cea.javeriana.edu.co/w/facultad-de-cea-profesores-econom%C3%8Da-17?redirect=%2Fprofesores), and Professor [Kristof De Witte](https://www.kuleuven.be/wieiswie/en/person/00049626).
 {: .text-justify}